 If you, as an eligible person, sell property at a gain according to a certificate of divestiture issued by the Office of Government Ethics (OGE) or the Judicial Conference of the United States (or its designee) and purchase replacement property (permitted property), you can elect to defer part or all of the realized gain.
-You must recognize gain on the sale only to the extent that the amount realized on the sale is more than the cost of replacement property purchased within 60 days after the sale.
+You must recognize gain on the sale only to the extent that the amount realized on the sale is more than the cost of replacement property purchased during the 60-day period beginning on the date of such sale.
 (You must also recognize any ordinary income recapture.)
 Permitted property is any obligation of the United States or any diversified investment fund approved by the OGE.
 "Eligible persons" includes an officer or employee of the executive branch, or a judicial officer of the federal government, but not a special government employee defined in 18 U.S.C. section 202.
 "Eligible persons" also includes any spouse, minor, or dependent child whose ownership of any property is attributable to such an officer or employee.